 Querying the Service

 The BTS service can be queried using REST API or GraphQL.
-The REST API is the primary way to interact with the service and is highly optimised, while the GraphQL API provides a more flexible way to query the data, but may be slower in performance.
+The REST API is the primary way to interact with the service and is highly optimised.
+While the GraphQL API provides a more flexible way to query the data, it may be slower in performance.

 Using the REST API